frankhecker/gettingdatacoursera/CodeBook.md

 the original data set (from `features.txt`).
 The original variable names were modified slightly in order to make the new names usable as standard R variable identifiers, with no spaces, parentheses removed, and hyphens replaced with underscores.
+Thus, for example, for the original variable `tBodyAcc-mean()-X` the descriptive name used is `tBodyAcc_mean_X`.

 Creating the Tidy Data Set
 --------------------------